 (9) Developing and maintaining an education and training program regarding ethics, political activity, and related topics;

-(10) enforcing ethics laws, standards of ethical conduct, and related provisions through political activity, and related topics;
+(10) Enforcing ethics laws, standards of ethical conduct, and related provisions through criminal investigatory referrals and/or administrative sanctions; and

 (11) Ensuring that ethics requirements are not by any advisory committee and committee managers assigned to your agency component.
 This includes managing the financial disclosure reporting system, identifying conflicting interests, assessing impartiality concerns, ensuring ethics training, and preparing disqualification statements, waivers, or authorizations for committee members.

-For a more complete description of these duties, please refer to the document entitled "Deputy Ethics Counselor, HHS Ethics Program: Sytatement of Functions, Responsibilities, and Authority, August 15, 2007."
-A copy of the statement is attached and is also on line at http://intranet.hhs.gov/ethics/files/dec_ethics_prgm_stmt_of_functions_08152007.doc.
+For a more complete description of these delegated duties, please refer to the document entitled "Deputy Ethics Counselor, HHS Ethics Program: Statement of Functions, Responsibilities, and Authority, August 15, 2007."
+A copy of this document is attached and is also online at http://intranet.hhs.gov/ethics/files/dec_ethics_prgm_stmt_of_functions_08152007.doc.